Aircoookie/ESP8266MinimalHTTPUpdater/readme.md

 2. Disconnect your ESP8266 from power, wait a second and reconnect it.
 This is neccessary due to a reset issue after uploading via the IDE.

 3. Use a WiFi-enabled device to connect to the board's WiFi Access Point "UpdateMe".
-The passwort is "updater1".
+The password is "updater1".

 4. In your browser, type "192.168.4.1" in the address bar.
 This is the module's IP.